Robert Jousie: Textiles for the royal wardrobes

 In the 1590s, Robert Jousie supplied fabrics to the tailors Alexander Miller and Peter Sanderson who worked for the keepers of the royal wardrobes Sir George Home and Søren Johnson.
+Jousie kept detailed account of the fabrics supplied to the royal wardrobes, which are held by the National Records of Scotland and are mostly unpublished.

 The fabric contract was in part financed by money sent as a gift or subsidy to James VI by Queen Elizabeth.
 Lady Thirlestane's account for August 1590 includes a payment of £4000 Scots to Joussie.
 A surviving account of the subsidy money kept by Foulis includes a payment in July 1594 of £18,280 Scots to the wardrobe account kept by Jousie.
-In February 1596, Jousie noted that he had spent £71,513 on clothes for anne of Denmark over the previous six years.
+In February 1596, Jousie noted that he had spent £71,513 on clothes for Anne of Denmark over the previous six years.

+In May 1594, when Jousie was in London, his obligation of 3,000 merks to the Master of Work, William Schaw was paid by William Napier of Wrychtishouses and John Gourlay.
 Jousie provided textiles for the Masque at the baptism of Prince Henry in 1594.
 As well as money from the English subsidy, the magnificent display at Stirling was financed by using Anna of Denmark's dowry, which had been invested in various towns.
 Jousie received £1000 from Aberdeen.

 Some of the textiles used at the baptism were provided by an English merchant, Baptist Hicks, but the chance survival of Jousie's own tailor's account book shows that fabric and accessories were also bought in Edinburgh.
 The tailor Patrick Nimmo supplied green silk buttons and points to Jousie for one of the king's outfits in June 1597.
 The corresponding entry for the cost of Nimmo's green buttons appears in the king's wardrobe account for July 1597.
 Nimmo dressed Jousie in a black bombazine doublet and jupe, with black silk breeches fitted with pockets.

 Sir Robert Melville resigned as Treasurer of Scotland in March 1595.
 He owed Jousie £20,000 which the king undertook to repay.
 His daughter-in-law, Margaret Ker, owed Jousie a personal debt of £233.
 In September 1597 Jousie went to London to collect the annuity and carried letters from John Lindsay of Balcarres to William and Robert Cecil.
 He was delayed in England waiting for the subsidy.
 James VI wrote to Elizabeth I about his "endless detaining", saying that Jousie's "errand, it is turned from an honourable annuity to a voluntary uncertainty almost after long begging".
 Jousie obtained the money, and recorded that he paid £20 sterling as a fee to the "telleris and utheris officaris of the excheker hous att my ressait of his majesties annuitye as use is".